Patrick-Gourdet/TaxDemo/README.md

 ## Download and install Docker-Desktop
 ## Execute in VisualStudios Using the docker file

-## Troubleshoot: Delete Docker file and right click project add Docker Support
+## Troubleshoot: Delete Docker file and right-click project add Docker Support

 # Test Calculation Method
 ## Step 1: Register user using swagger
 ## Step 2: Save API Key using the credentials created in step 1
 ## Step 3: Make call to API entering amount and ZIP code

+## Test Tax rates endpoint will return the values for given zip code
+## Enter password and the user
+## The Endpoint right above in swagger is geared towards more complicated queries but the API key does not allow thus is not tested
 # Using Unit tests
 ## Run API Docker container
-## Must alter the user then run test
+## Must alter the user then run the test
-## Then add user to unit test 3
+## Then add a user to unit test 3
 ## all expected values should return 201 or 200

 ## Contents